 Today the ASA has an Appendix Registry (AR) program, which includes ShorthornPlus and Durham Red registered cattle, which has been ongoing since 1973 with the intent to promote and verify Shorthorn influence in commercial production.
 This program has strengthened the Shorthorn influence by increasing numbers and providing additional germ plasm through the use of related and non-related breeds.
 The ASA is the only British breed with an ongoing Appendix program documenting the influence of related and non-related breeds in the breed registry.

 The ASA records approximately 15,000 animals each year.
 More than 20,000 head are maintained in the association’s whole herd registry.
-The current membership is in excess of 2,500 adult members, with more than 4,000 juniors on the membership roll.
+The current membership is in more than 6,000 combined junior and senior members.

 Current statistics for the ASA as of Fall 2018